-Four outcomes are possible: (1) pass; (2) pass with distinction; (3) fail; and (4) revise.
-In the latter case, the candidate has six months to make all necessary revisions.
+Three outcomes are possible: (1) pass; (2) fail; and (3) revise.
+If the outcome is "revise," the candidate has six months from the date of the defense to make all necessary revisions and submit their dissertation.

 For full details of all the requirements and procedures around the oral defense, see graduate.rice.edu/thesis.